DAM Knowledge

 Woman showing her male colleague her laptop screen.

-A DAM and a CMS act as two completely separate systems, performing very different functions for a marketing team.
+A DAM system and a CMS are distinct platforms that perform different functions within a marketing technology stack.
 In a nutshell, a CMS helps manage content for your website, while a DAM helps manage content for your entire organization across multiple channels.

 In other words: